btcrabb/CMRG-ct2mri/README.md

     │   ├── osirix         <- Dicoms (by cardiac view) generated in Osirix │   └── CIM ready      <- Dicoms ready for CIM
     |
+    ├── figures            <- Images used in this readme.md
+    |
     ├── nii2dcm.ipynb      <- Notebook for generating DICOMs from nii files │
     └── ct2mri.ipynb       <- Notebook for converting Osirix export into CIM compatible DICOM files